-Uganda comprises of 10 national parks and each of them is so unique in its own way, hence attracting a large number of foreigners/tourists to go adventure them.
+Uganda comprises of 10 national parks.
+Each of them is unique in its own way, hence attracting a large number of tourists to go adventure them.

-The Uganda’s unique and exceptional national parks include; Bwindi Impenetrable, Queen Elizabeth, Murchison Falls, Kibale Forests, Kidepo Valley, Mgahinga, Semuliki, Rwenzori Mountains, Mountain Elgon, and Lake Mburo National Parks all these parks can be visited on a guided trip or on self drive and using the rooftop tent car in Uganda is the best affordable option to take a long safari journey to all the parks.
+All of them can be visited on a guided trip or self drive using the rooftop tent car in Uganda.
+This is the best affordable option to take a long safari journey around the country.

-Are you a wildlife lover, a serious birder, mountaineer/hiker, photographer, nature lover, holiday maker, honeymooner, chimpanzee lover, or a mountain gorilla lover, Uganda compiles all those for you in its ten national parks and you are always guaranteed with long-lasting memories after visiting any of those parks.
+Are you a wildlife lover, a birder, mountaineer/hiker, photographer, nature, holiday maker, honeymooner, chimpanzee or a mountain gorilla lover, Uganda compiles all those for you in its gazzeted areas.

 Source of the Nile